accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Identify the graphic element conveying informations on the screen ([see glossary note on the particularities of rendering](glossaire.md#graphic-element)).
 1. Check
-	- that the alternative displayed by the screen reader is relevant;
+	- that the alternative rendered by the screen reader is relevant;
 	- or that the information retrieved from another element on the screen is relevant.
 1. If this is the case, the criterion is validated.